-Recently I was asked to write about pre period spotting and what was the deal there.
+Recently I was asked to write about pre period spotting and what it really means.
 It’s so important for us to understand that like all symptoms, it is just a gentle nudge from our bodies to look deeper into the underlying issue and spotting at any time of the cycle is no different.
+But it can tell you a lot.

 If the corpus luteum can’t carry out its role adequately to continue to secrete progesterone, maintain slightly higher temperature levels to sustain uterine activity, nourish the endometrium and support implantation (should there be a fertilised embryo – and ONLY THEN) and maintain the embryo then this not only should be address but can be done so very easily and successfully.